NetSuite

 Interestingly, when doing the demo deployment in preparation for this article, I mistakenly mixed up my account IDs during SDF setup and ended up deploying the SO form to the source account instead of the target account!

 Obviously, this was a setup error on my part.
 However, it goes to show the level of care SDF requires.
-If you are not a developer, I completely understand if you look away from SDF.

 NetSuite is aware of this challenge and offers the relatively new “Copy to Account” feature which we investigate next.